apache/trafodion/docs/src/site/markdown/install-preparation.md

 Check the available space for **```/var```** as follows:

-* Start a putty or VNC terminal window agains the node where Cloudera Manager will be installed.
+* Start a putty or VNC terminal window against the node where Cloudera Manager will be installed.
 * As a user with **```root```** privileges, verify that 20 GB of space is available to **```/var```**.

     cd /var